seggewiss/seggewiss/README.md

 #### Currently working on 💪

-- [shopware/shopware](https://github.com/shopware/shopware) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions (1 day ago)
+- [shopware/shopware](https://github.com/shopware/shopware) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions (2 days ago)
 - [shopware/meteor](https://github.com/shopware/meteor) - Meteor is Shopware’s open-source design system that drives our commerce solutions.
 Extend and customise every aspect of Shopware – create elegant, delightful, and accessible experiences.
 There are no limits to your imagination.
 (1 week ago)
 - [shopware/administration](https://github.com/shopware/administration) -  (1 week ago)
 - [shopware/jest-preset-sw6-admin](https://github.com/shopware/jest-preset-sw6-admin) - Jest Test preset for Shopware 6 administration unit tests (1 week ago)